instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 1.2.65

+* Ensure we have appropriate SCC when running with new K8s sensor.

 ### 1.2.64

 * Remove RBAC not required by agent when kubernetes-sensor is disabed.
 * Add settings override for k8s-sensor affinity
 * Add optional pod disruption budget for k8s-sensor